daireto/sqlactive/docs/api/inspection-mixin.md

 def sortable_attributes() -> list[str]
 ```

-> Returns a list of sortable attributes.
+> Return a list of sortable attributes.

 > These are all columns and hybrid properties.